ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/ecs/terraform.md

 * Container launch types such as EC2 or Fargate

 An AWS ECS workload has two main launch types: EC2 and Fargate.

 Fargate is an AWS orchestration tool.
 It allows you to give AWS the role of managing your container lifecycle and the hosting infrastructure.
-Fargate runs your container as serverless, which means you don’t need to provision your container using EC2 instances.
-Instead of using the ECS clusters to run your container, you can use Fargate to spin up and run your container on ECS without provisioning a virtual machine on AWS.
+Fargate is serverless, which means you don’t need to provision your container using EC2 instances (virtual machines).

+You can use Fargate to run your container on ECS without provisioning a virtual machine on AWS.

-Add below configuration in your `main.tf`:
+Add below configuration in your `main.tf` file:

 ```console
 # main.tf